 The Chianti area around San Donato is rich of paths and trekking routes, which you can do both on foot and by bicycle.
 At this LINK you will find information and download some local maps.

-A more complete list of trekking routes in the whole Chianti area can be consulted on the CAI (Italian Alpine Club) website CLICKING HERE.
+A more complete list of trekking routes in Chianti can be consulted HERE, where a specific section is dedicated to the paths in our Municipality of Barberino Tavarnelle.

 Among the most interesting trails, we suggest you the one which goes from San Donato to Badia a Passignano, the ancient monastic complex of San Michele Arcangelo Abbey.